 ‘The darkest nights have the prettiest constellations’- Dani Sylvia

-This blog was started by Eleanor Segall. a young woman in the UK who has lived with bipolar disorder for 14 years as well as an anxiety disorder.
-Diagnosed with bipolar 1 disorder (a mood disorder) at 16, and now aged 30, I blog about what has helped me in recovery and am here to help others.
+This blog was started by Eleanor Segall Mandelstam. a young woman in the UK who has lived with bipolar disorder for 17 years as well as an anxiety disorder.
+Diagnosed with bipolar 1, a mood disorder, at 16 (after falling ill at 15) and now aged 34, I blog about my ongoing health and what has helped me in recovery.
+I am here to help others too.

 Be Ur Own Light was started in March 2016 to raise awareness to friends and family of what life is like living with these conditions and to emphasise how, however difficult you can go on to live a happy and fulfilling life.
 I write to combat stigma against mental illness and increase understanding of mental health conditions.

-I hope you enjoy reading the posts and positive comments and any questions are always welcomed.
-You can contact me via the Contact page, email or tweet me @EleanorSegall and @beurownlight.
-I am also on Instagram @beurownlightblog.
+I hope you enjoy reading the posts and feedback is always welcomed.
+You can contact me via the Contact page.

 Samaritans UK Helpline: 116 123